RafailBesparas/ETL_Portfolio/CryptoBridge_ETL-PoweredDataAccessLayer/readme.md

-Is a lightweight, production-ready system that automates the extraction, transformation, and delivery of cryptocurrency market data using the CoinGecko API.
+CryptoBridge_ETL-PoweredDataAccessLaye Is a lightweight, production-ready system that automates the extraction, transformation, and delivery of cryptocurrency market data using the CoinGecko API.
 It enables seamless integration of up-to-date price data through a RESTful API powered by Flask.

 ---

 ## 🧠 Project Purpose

-In an era where speed and accuracy in financial data matter, **CryptoPulse** bridges the gap between raw crypto market feeds and clean, accessible API endpoints.
+In an era where speed and accuracy in financial data matter, **CryptoBridge_ETL-PoweredDataAccessLaye** bridges the gap between raw crypto market feeds and clean, accessible API endpoints.

 Whether you’re building trading bots, market dashboards, or financial research tools — CryptoPulse delivers clean, structured crypto data via a developer-friendly API.